CatalaLang/catala/CONTRIBUTING.md

 [online OCaml documentation](https://catala-lang.org/ocaml_docs/) for the different modules' interfaces as well as high-level architecture documentation.

+Please note that the `ocamlformat` version the this project use is `0.17.0`.
+Using another version may cause spurious diffs to appear in your pull requests.

 ## Internationalization

 The Catala language should be adapted to any legislative text that follows a